 We all have a drug of our choice.
-A drug that has scientifically proven health benefits, albeit enables us to self-sabotage when we no longer know where’s the optimum threshold.
+A drug with scientifically proven health benefits, albeit it enables us to self-sabotage when we no longer know the optimum threshold.
 And, we all need a customised de-addiction therapy.

-The underlying question in addiction is not “What” but “Why”.
+The primary question in addiction is not “What” but “Why”.

 Here are five pretty healthy habits that could potentially allure us into believing that we are making progress, when we reallly are just distracting ourselves from taking action:

 - Workout/Walks: Working out every day or going for daily walks is all a very healthy and much-needed habit.
 However, what when we get so into the feel-good factor of finally nurturing one habit that is so good for our health that we start overdoing it and making it a compulsion at the cost of everything else?
 For example, maybe going for a walk helps us think better.
 But then we keep extending those hours of walking outside only to get so lost in the idea that is formed in our minds that by the time we come back and actually need to get started on doing the work, we get completely tired out and sleep it off without being able to do anything productive.

 - Journaling: This is another mindful habit that I absolutely swear by and the habit of journaling has been a huge saviour for me in more ways than one.
 But I still got to say that, journaling can get you in this comforting self-assuring zone of being so aware of the present situation in your life and about your thoughts, your strengths, weaknesses, challenges, all of it that you might just want to keep at it – forgetting that you also got to shut the diary and get things done, that you got to take action on this treasured awareness now.